History of Gujarat: Mughal Era (1573–1756)

 The reign of Aurangzeb (1658–1707) was characterized by incidents of drawn-out conflict and religious disputes.
 As a viceroy, he had previously converted the Chintamani Jain temple at Saraspur into a mosque.
 His rule included enforcement of Islamic laws, discriminatory laws and taxes against Hindu merchants, and a capitation tax on all non-Muslims.
 Aurangzeb's viceroys retaliated against the Khachars and other Kathi tribes, destroyed the Temple of the Sun while attacking and storming the fort of Than, razed the Temple at Vadnagar, and engaged in a drawn out conflict with the Rathores of Marwar.

-During the next three emperors (1707–1719) who had brief reigns, the nobles became more and more powerful due to instability in the Delhi.
+During the next three emperors (1707–1719) who had brief reigns, the nobles became more powerful due to instability in the Delhi.
 The royals of Marwar were appointed viceroys frequently.
-During the reign of the emperor Muhammad Shah (1719–1748), the struggle between the Mughal and Maratha nobles were heightened with frequent battles and incursions.
-The south Gujarat was lost to the Marathas and the towns in north and central Gujarat was attacked on several occasions with frequent demand of tributes.
+During the reign of the emperor Muhammad Shah, the struggle between the Mughal and Maratha nobles were heightened with frequent battles and incursions.

+Maratha Era (1718–1819)

+When the cracks had started to develop in the edifice of the Mughal empire in the mid-17th century, the Marathas were consolidating their power in the west, Chhatrapati Shivaji, the great Maratha ruler, attacked Surat twice first in 1664 and again in 1672.
+These attacks marked the entry of the Marathas into Gujarat.

+Later, in the 17th century and early 18th century, Gujarat came under control of the Maratha Empire.
+Most notably, from 1705 to 1716, Senapati Khanderao Dabhade led the Maratha Empire forces in Baroda.
+Pilaji Gaekwad, first ruler of Gaekwad dynasty, established the control over Baroda and other parts of Gujarat.

+Starting with Bajirao I in the 1720s, the Peshwas based in Pune established their sovereignty over Gujarat including Saurashtra.
+After the death of Bajirao I, Peshwa Balaji Bajirao removed the control the Dabhades and Kadam Bande from Gujarat.
+Balaji Bajirao collected taxes through Damaji Gaekwad.
+Damaji established the sway of Gaekwad over Gujarat and made Vadodara his capital.

 The Marathas continued to grow their hold and the frequent change of viceroys did not reverse the trend.
 The competing houses of Marathas, Gaikwars and Peshwas engaged between themselves which slow down their progress for a while.
 They later made peace between themselves.
 During the reign of the next emperor Ahmad Shah Bahadur (1748–1754), there was nominal control over the nobles who acted on their own.
 There were frequent fights between themselves and with Marathas.
 Ahmedabad, the capital of province, fell to the Marathas in 1752.
 It was regained by noble Momin Khan for a short time but again lost to the Marathas in 1756 after a long siege.
 Finding opportunity, the British captured Surat in 1759.
-After a setback at Panipat in 1761, the Marathas strengthened their hold on Gujarat.
-During this fifty years, the power struggle between the Mughal nobles and Marathas caused disorder and the decline in prosperity.
+After a setback at Panipat in 1761, the Marathas strengthened their hold on Gujarat, especially during the reign of Madhavrao.

-Maratha Empire (1718–1819)

-When the cracks had started to develop in the edifice of the Mughal empire in the mid-17th century, the Marathas were consolidating their power in the west, Chatrapati Shivaji, the great Maratha ruler, attacked Surat twice first in 1664 and again in 1672.
-These attacks marked the entry of the Marathas into Gujarat.
-However, before the Maratha inroads into Gujarat, the Europeans had made their presence felt, with the Portuguese leading them, followed by the Dutch and the English.